msacco8/Patient-Manager/README.md

 Note that the first time the project is run, it will be populating the MongoDB database with the entirety of the patients.json file.
 This may take up to two minutes and when it is done it will reflect in the terminal logs for 'server'.
 Running the project again after this will bypass the database loading as it will be already populated.

-3. You can access the React application at [React Application](http://localhost:8080/)
+3. You can access the React application locally at http://localhost:8080/